Carreau/phd-dissertation/parts/cells.rst

-Unlike the (exo)-skeleton of animals which is rigid and static, the cytoskeleton of cell is a  highly dynamic structure that keep remodeling itself on a short time scale compared to the speed at which a cell move.
-That's through this dynamics that the cytoskeleton can achieve its functions.
-As mammals skeletons are necessary to transmit force from one part of the body to another, the cell cytoskeleton is responsible to not only transmit the force the cell is exerting, but also to generate theses force.
+Unlike the (exo)-skeleton of animals which is rigid and static, the cytoskeleton of cell is a  highly dynamic structure that keep remodeling itself on a short time scale compared to the speed at which a cell moves.
+Thanks to this dynamics cytoskeleton can achieve its functions.
+As vertebrates skeletons are necessary to transmit force from one part of the body to another, the cytoskeleton is responsible to not only transmit the forces the cell is exerting, but also to generate theses force.
-Thats through its cytoskeleton that a cell can be connected to its environment, both mechanically and biochemically.
+The cytoskeleton connect a cell to its environment, both mechanically and biochemically.

-We will consecrate a longer part to describe the cytoskeleton in the later part :ref:`role_of_actin`.
+We will consecrate a longer part to describe the cytoskeleton.